dis-organization/sfcc/README.md

 The goal of sfcc is to provide fast and flexible creation of `sf` simple features geometries.

-For now it's really just for `sfc` vectors of `POINT`.
-There's some exploration with `MULTIPOINT` but it's no real improvement.
-This is directly motivated by the set-based idioms of [silicate](https://github.com/hypertidy/silicate), and the need to bypass the thorough checking done by the sf constructors.
+Originally for `sfc` vectors of `POINT`, directly motivated by the set-based idioms of [silicate](https://github.com/hypertidy/silicate), and the need to bypass the thorough checking done by the sf constructors.

+The design for the code is this:

+-   c++ function for each of POINT, MULTIPOINT, POLYGON, etc. returns a list of sfg
+-   input is matrix of coordinates (or maybe a list) and its identifier XY (XYZ, XYZM, etc)
+-   groups can be specified, object, subobject, path (equivalent to gibble)
+-   the set-based rationale is more efficient for many cases than running the st\_polygon and friends functions

+For example

+-   `points_cpp` compiles to an internal R function
+-   wrap that with a `points_rcpp` R function to ensure sanity of inputs
+-   wrap that with a `mk_sfc_POINT` R function to organize the inputs and apply the sfc scaffolding

+For MULTIPOLYGON

+-   `multipolygons_cpp` compiles to an internal R function
+-   wrap that with `multipolygons_rcpp` R function
+-   wrap that with `mk_sfc_MULTIPOLYGON`

+What might also work is to have a single POLYGON constructor, that *optionally* applies the sfg level classing.
+Then MULTIPOLYGON wrapper can call that for each of its sub objects, with "no class please" and then apply its own class at the right level.
+But, these things are pretty simple so a bit of duplication is also ok.

+It's not finalize what the best way to specify grouping is, but it's driven from silicate.
+(There's hopefully a flexible set of different ways to do this, including `aes(x, y, group = ..., subobject = ...)` and other basics like earcut.hpp, silicate objects, other types).

+For now we don't consider GEOMETRY (sfc vectors with mixed topology).

 Installation
 ------------